Polygon Area Calculator

 (x1, y1), (x2, y2), …, (xn, yn)

-The shoelace formula for the signed area A is:
+The shoelace formula for the area A is:

 A = 1 2 | i=1 n ( xi yi+1 xi+1 yi ) |

 Here, the indices wrap around so that vertex n + 1 is the same as vertex 1.
-The vertical bars mean you take the absolute value: the formula naturally produces a positive area for one orientation (usually counterclockwise) and a negative area for the opposite orientation, but the enclosed area is always positive.
+The vertical bars mean you take the absolute value.
+Without them, the sum is a signed area that depends on whether the polygon is traversed clockwise or counterclockwise.
+With them, you get the physical area enclosed by the shape.

-The name “shoelace” comes from the crisscross multiplication pattern you would see if you wrote the coordinates in two columns and drew lines between them, similar to lacing a shoe.
+The name “shoelace” comes from the crisscross multiplication pattern you see if you write the coordinates in two columns and connect the products diagonally.
+The pattern looks like the lacing on a shoe, which makes the formula easier to remember even though the underlying geometry is quite rigorous.

 How to Use the Polygon Area Calculator